 Your Questions, Answered

-We know you have a ton of questions around music streaming economics and we want to make sure to get you the answers.
-We’ve included the questions we get most frequently from artists and will continue to add to this list as more questions come in.
+We know you have a ton of questions around music-streaming economics, and we want to make sure you get the answers.
+We’ve included the questions we receive most frequently from artists and will continue to add to this list as more questions come in.

 What’s new on Loud & Clear this year?

-- We added 2023 royalty data across the entire site;
+• 2024 royalty data across the entire site

-- We published a new set of Top 10 Takeaways at the top of the site to summarize all the data;
+• A new set of Top 10 Takeaways at the top of the site to summarize all the data

-- We added more detail to the Revenue Generation Over the Years section;
+• More detail in the Revenue Generation Over the Years section

 Wasn’t the music industry better off before streaming?

-Spotify plays a leading role in a healthier music industry, as a sort of radio station and record store all rolled into one — but without their limitations.
+No. Spotify plays a leading role in a healthier music industry as a sort of radio station and record store all rolled into one — but without their limitations.

 With radio, artists can reach lots of listeners.
 However, there’s limited space in a radio station’s rotation of songs, making it harder for artists to break through.
 And in some markets, not all artists are compensated for their music being played.

 Spotify solves these challenges with streaming.
 Streaming is where fans come to put their favorite artists on repeat, but it’s also where casual fans discover new music or rediscover old favorites.
-And revenue is generated from both types of listening — from fans who pay for Spotify Premium to advertisers that fund Spotify’s Free tier.
-(We have well over 200M Premium subscribers, and more than 60% of first-time subscribers start out on the Free tier and then later upgrade.)
+And revenue is generated from both types of listening —(1) from fans who pay for Spotify Premium, and (2) from advertisers that fund Spotify’s Free tier.
+(We have over 250M Premium subscribers, and more than 60% of first-time subscribers start out on the Free tier and then later upgrade.)

 Since then, streaming has powered the resurgence of the music industry.
-Spotify’s all-time payouts to music rights holders now stand at ~$48 billion.
+Spotify’s all-time payouts to music rights holders now stand at nearly $60 billion.

 When you consider the growth of the overall royalty pool paid out to rights holders and the expanding number of artists succeeding thanks to streaming, we believe the future is incredibly bright for artists’ careers.
-The IFPI’s* 2024 report showed that the global recorded music industry in 2023 has far surpassed the 1999 peak — reaching $28.6 billion as an industry.
+The IFPI’s* 2025 report showed that the global recorded music industry in 2024 had far surpassed the 1999 peak, — having reached $29.6 billion as an industry.

-*All statements on this website attributable to IFPI represent Spotify’s interpretation of data, research opinion or viewpoints published as part of the IFPI Global Music Report in March 2024, and have not been reviewed by IFPI.
-Each IFPI Publication speaks as of its original publication date and not as of the date of this report (March 25, 2024).
+*All statements on this website attributable to IFPI represent Spotify’s interpretation of data, research opinion, or viewpoints published as part of the IFPI Global Music Report in March 2025 and have not been reviewed by IFPI.
+Each IFPI publication speaks as of its original publication date and not as of the date of this report (March 19, 2025).

 Is streaming only helping music’s biggest stars?

-No. Streaming has fundamentally changed the music ecosystem — lowering barriers to entry and democratizing access to audio for listeners across the world.
-Artists no longer need big budgets to create, distribute, and amplify their music around the world.
+Streaming has fundamentally changed the music ecosystem, lowering barriers to entry for artists of all levels and democratizing access to audio for listeners across the world.
+Artists no longer need to be superstars with access to big budgets to create, distribute, and amplify their music globally.

 Ok, but is it just artists in a handful of markets who are benefiting?

-We know that streaming lowered barriers to entry.
-But the impact on artists’ livelihoods, and the global diversity of that impact, is becoming more clear.
-Of the 66,000 artists who generated over $10,000 on Spotify in 2023, more than half are from countries where English is not the first language.
-Artists who — in the past — might have struggled to break through are now finding their audiences, and the music industry today is a more diverse and accurate reflection of the world we live in.
+No, streaming has lowered barriers to entry for artists around the world, and the growing impact on artists’ livelihoods worldwide is becoming clearer over time.
+In 2024, the artists generating at least $100K in royalties collectively represented music in over 50 languages — more than double the number of languages at that threshold in 2017.
+The artists generating at least $1 million on Spotify collectively represent music in 17 different languages — also up more than double since 2017.
+Artists who in the past might have struggled to break through are now finding their audiences, and the music industry today is a more diverse and accurate reflection of the world we live in.

 There are millions of artist profiles on Spotify, yet only a small fraction are generating money.
 Shouldn’t a higher percentage of all artists on Spotify be making money?
 Aren’t there 10 million of them?

-It’s true that over ten million people have ever uploaded a song to Spotify — but just like uploading a video or two to YouTube doesn’t mean that person is trying to be a professional YouTuber, releasing a few songs on Spotify doesn’t indicate a career in music.
-For example, of the ten million people who have distributed any songs to Spotify, eight million of them have released fewer than ten tracks all-time.
+It’s true that nearly 12 million people have at least one song on Spotify — but just like uploading a video or two to YouTube doesn’t mean that person is trying to be a professional YouTuber, releasing a few songs on Spotify doesn’t indicate a career in music.
+For example, of the almost 12 million people who have at least one song on Spotify, nearly 8 million of them have released fewer than 10 tracks all-time.
 Many of these artists are likely early in their careers, hobbyists, or may not be leveraging streaming as part of their career paths.

-Based on this estimate, you could calculate that more than a quarter (29%) of professional or professionally aspiring artists generated $10,000 in 2023 from Spotify alone (and likely over $40,000 across all recorded revenue sources).
+Based on this estimate, you could calculate that more than 30% of professional or professionally aspiring artists generated $10,000 in 2024 from Spotify alone (and likely over $40,000 across all recorded revenue sources).

 I heard Spotify pays a fraction of a penny per stream.
 Is that true?